Ganeshmangilipelli/GenAI/README.md

 ## 📌 Note

-This repository contains my personal implementations and learning notes while following **Krish Naik's Complete Generative AI Course with LangChain & Hugging Face**.
-The code reflects my understanding, experiments, and continuous learning journey.

-> **"Learning by building.
-Improving one commit at a time." 🚀**
+This repository is continuously updated as I explore new concepts, build projects, and strengthen my expertise in Generative AI and AI Engineering.

+Every commit reflects my dedication to learning, experimenting, and creating real-world AI solutions.

+> **"Learn.
+Build.
+Experiment.
+Improve.
+Repeat." 🚀**